 In northern climates the vapor drive is from inside to outside during the cooling season.
 During periods of extreme cold this vapor drive can result in frost formation on the inside surface of plywood sheathing leading to wet insulation, mold growth and rotting.

-Air Infiltration: It is physically impossible to build envelope assemblies so that they completely prevent air infiltration and water vapor diffusion.
+It is physically impossible to build envelope assemblies so that they completely prevent air infiltration and water vapor diffusion.
 Air infiltrates envelope assemblies driven by the pressure differential created by wind and stack effect.

 The wind creates a positive pressure on the windward side of the building and a negative pressure on the lee side.
 This forces air into the building on the windward side (infiltration) and sucks it out on the lee side (exfiltration).